 Ok, now that the hard work of finding the right KPIs for your business is out of the way, it’s time to get down to how to build your KPI dashboard.
 There are a wide range of KPI dashboard software providers on the market, but remember that this is a case where you want to keep things relatively simple.
 So, here are some of the ones that we recommend you check out to see if they meet your needs:

 - Databox – They focus on combining all of your different data systems into one place to provide real-time data information.
 You can mix and match the different systems based on your business needs.
-They also offer a free account, which allows you up to three dashboards to try them out and see if they work for you.
+They also offer a free account.
+So, you can set up three dashboards to try them out and see if they work for you.

-- SimpleKPI – Like the name implies this software is designed to take the heavy lifting out of building a KPI dashboard.
+- SimpleKPI – This software is designed to take the heavy lifting out of building a KPI dashboard.
 They also keep their pricing structure simple, by offering one level of service which includes everything: unlimited users, dashboards, reports, and KPIs.
 Finally, they have a free trial, so you try before you buy.

 Time to Put Your Dashboard on Display

 The moment of truth has arrived.
 You’ve invested time in developing your operational dashboard composed of your specific strategic goals and avoided some of the common pitfalls.
 You’ve chosen the data sources and software provider that works best for you.
 But what good is all of this information if no one is paying attention to it. 😉